Azure/azure-powershell/tools/AzureRM.BootStrapper/help/Uninstall-AzureRmProfile.md

 ## PARAMETERS

 ### -Confirm
-Request confrimation for any change made by the cmdlet
+Request confirmation for any change made by the cmdlet

 ```yaml
 Type: SwitchParameter